Anaid93/Jetpack-Compose-Canada-Tourist-Guide/README.md

 ## How does it work?

-1. On the main screen you will find 3 boxes with the names:
+1. On the first screen you will find 3 boxes with the names:
     - Attractions
     - Accommodation
     - Restaurants